Payments to contractors are, in certain circumstances, taken to be wages.

-This recognises the fact that businesses may require certain services that are not associated with their mainstream business.
+This exclusion applies to contracts under which the provision of services is not ordinarily required in the principal’s business and the contractor usually provides the same services to the public generally.
+This recognises the fact that businesses may require certain services that are not associated with their main business.

-This takes into account the fact that businesses require ad-hoc services allied to the mainstream work of the business, but so infrequently that employees are not engaged to perform those services.
+This exclusion applies to contracts under which the services provided are of a kind required by the principal for less than 180 days in a financial year.
+This takes into account the fact that businesses require ad-hoc services allied to the main work of the business, but so infrequently that employees are not engaged to perform those services.

 The Commissioner is satisfied the services are rendered by a contractor who ordinarily renders services of that type to the public generally in that financial year

-Amounts payable under relevant contracts
+Amounts deemed to be taxable wages under relevant contracts

 Accordingly, the Commissioner has approved certain deductions for various classes of contracts to reflect a deemed amount for materials and equipment.

 There are three important points regarding these deductions:

-- Approved deductions are the only allowable method to take account of materials or equipment provided by contractors
+- Approved deductions are the only allowable method to take account of materials or equipment provided by contractors.

-GST included as wages
+GST excluded as wages

 The Commissioner may disregard such an agreement and determine any party to be the employer and any payment under the agreement to be wages.